MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 [Back](../README.md)

-* Must complete all achievements excluding the following:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
 * You must show the achievements screen before (must have 0 achievements) and after (show all attained achievements) the run.
 * Timing ends when the requirement for the last achievement is completed, make